 Yashi Shrestha is the research scientist and green cosmetic chemist behind clean beauty retailer NakedPoppy.
 She's an expert in the field of toxic beauty ingredients.

-Thanks to a slow-evolving industry and outdated regulations, this is often an uphill battle.
+Thanks to a slow-evolving industry, this is often an uphill battle.
 “Unfortunately, cosmetics and personal care products have little government oversight, which means many products, and the ingredients used in today's beauty products, are not well-regulated,” she explains.
-That’s deeply problematic, considering the fact that many commonly used ingredients have been linked with health concerns—ultimately leaving the responsibility to the consumer to know what’s health and what’s not.
-(And if you’ve ever tried to discern the seven-syllable chemicals on an ingredient label, you know that this is hardly an easy task.)
+This ultimately leaves the responsibility to the consumer to know what’s health and what’s not.
+(And if you’ve ever tried to discern the seven-syllable words on an ingredient label, you know that this is hardly an easy task.)

 The good news?
 “Consumers are becoming more conscious about the environmental impact of certain ingredients, and clean beauty is evolving to have more visibility into the supply chain and sourcing of ingredients,” says Shrestha.
 That’s a beauty trend we can definitely get behind—and in the meantime, consider this your ultimate cheat sheet on the ingredients to avoid.

-Bookmark the below for your next beauty run—you can thank us later.
+Bookmark the below for your next beauty run.

 Formaldehyde.
 Despite decades of research that classifies formaldehyde as a known carcinogen, it’s still a fairly common ingredient in hair straightening products, nail polish, eyelash glue, and an array of other cosmetics.
 Thankfully, some retailers (including Whole Foods, CVS, and Target) are starting to ban products that contain formaldehyde from their shelves.